Website-Icon DED9

 Double is often preferred to float in software.

-Most processors have about the same amount of processing time to operate on Float and Double.
+Most processors have the same processing time to operate on Float and Double.
 Double offers much greater accuracy at the same time.

 13. Power calculation